Early Alert Faculty and Staff Information

 - Personal/health/social concerns that impact academic performance

-Starfish also allows you to also recognize students for their positive work through the use of the kudos system of notifications.
+Starfish also allows you to recognize students for their positive work through the use of the kudos system of notifications.
 These notifications consist of:

 - Outstanding Academic Performance

 - Mission Moment

 - Keep up the Good Work

 NOTE: Early Alert is not designed for urgent or emergency situations.